 The Pension Tracing Service holds details of pension schemes, including the L G P S, together with relevant contact addresses.
 It provides a tracing service for ex-members of schemes and their dependants with pension entitlements who have lost touch with previous schemes.
 All occupational and personal pension schemes have to register if the pension scheme has current members contributing to the scheme or people expecting benefits from the scheme.
 If you need to use this tracing service:

-Write to: The Pension Tracing Service, The Pension Service 9, Mail Handling Site A, Wolverhampton, WV98 1LU

 Telephone: 0800 731 0193

 Website: www.gov.uk/find-pension-contact-details